 - Epididymal and broad ligament cysts, endolymphatic sac tumors, or neuroendocrine tumors of the pancreas

 - Single gene testing - Sequence analysis of VHL gene.
-This test may be followed by a gene-targeted copy number analysis if no pathogenic variant is detected after initial analysis.
+This test may be followed by a gene-targeted copy number analysis if no pathogenic variant is detected after the initial analysis.

 - Multi-gene panel testing – Sequence analysis of VHL gene along with other genes that may be associated with the disease phenotype.